brucethemoose/Free-Oracle-Minecraft-Server-Tutorial/README.md

 # What?
 A *free* server?

-Yes!
-Oracle will give you 4 good cores, 24GB and a big SSD for free.
-This is much better than the hardware you get from Aternos or even some paid hosts, as Oracle apparently wants users to test their new Ampere servers.
-But unlike a paid host, you have to configure everything yourself.
+Yes, Oracle will give you 4 good cores, 24GB and a big SSD for free.
+This is better Aternos or even some paid hosts, but you have to configure everything yourself.

 Follow this Oracle guide **to the letter**: https://blogs.oracle.com/developers/post/how-to-set-up-and-run-a-really-powerful-free-minecraft-server-in-the-cloud